sprakash57/create-react-saga/README.md

 ## What is Create React Saga?

 `create-react-saga` is a CLI tool for quickly set up your next clutter free webpack backed React application.
-It provides you latest hooks based codebase, testing utilities and storybooks.
+It provides you the latest hooks based codebase, testing utilities and storybooks.
 So if you are thinking of below -
 1. Create components ahead of development for early reviews.
 2. Want to use Redux-Saga middleware for async calls.
 3. Proper testing environment setup for React hooks.

 Then you have come to the right place.
-You will get most vanilla React experience ever without worrying about configuring component creation in isolation, unit testing and api integration.
+You will get the most vanilla React experience ever without worrying about configuring component creation in isolation, unit testing and api integration.
 See the features section for detailed info.

 ## Features
-- Lean and easy to understand Webpack configurations for production and development environment.
+- Written in React 17 with hooks and functional components.
+Easy to clean bootstrapped codebase with minimal number of dependencies.
-- Built-in Scss support.
-No need to sweat any more over modern CSS.
+- Latest and greatest Webpack 5.
+Configurations included for production and development environments.
-- Unit test utilities and example included for starter kit code to get you up to speed without wasting any time.
+- Environment variables support for your secrets.
-- Functional component has been used in the entire place.
-No more old `class`.
+- React Testing Library configured for unit testing with example test cases.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
 Thanks to <a href="https://jsonplaceholder.typicode.com" target="_blank">jsonplaceholder</a> for awesome APIs.
 - Constant maintenance and package updates.